boris-kz/CogAlg/README.md

 ### Outline of my approach

-Proposed algorithm is a first-principles alternative to deep learning, neither neuromorphic nor statistical.
-It performs hierarchical pattern discovery in recursively extended pipeline of incremental input encoding.
-Each level of this pipeline has two feedforward stages:
+Proposed algorithm is a first-principles alternative to deep learning, neither statistical nor neuromorphic.
+It is designed to discover hierarchical patterns in recursively extended pipeline, with higher-composition patterns encoded on higher stages.
+Each stage of this pipeline has two feedforward sub-stages:
 - input cross-comparison over selectively incremental distance and derivation,
 - pattern composition: parameterized connectivity clustering by resulting match.